yi-jiayu/ted/README.md

 ## Usage

-Ted's API is inspired by the Go standard library's `net/http` package.
+Ted's API is loosely based on the Go standard library's `net/http` package.

 Create a `ted.Bot` with your bot token and HTTP client, then build your request and send it: